alparius/fatesim/README.md

 # fatesim
 > *Dormammu, I’ve come to bargain for a framework...*

-So this is going to be simplest game ever, the point is that I want to implement this on several different platforms, frameworks, languages etc. Later on I'm will select a the solutions I liked the most and add some more features to it.
+So this is going to be simplest game ever, the point is that I want to implement this on several different platforms, frameworks, languages etc. Later on I'll select and combine the stack I liked the most and add some more features.

 My final goals are to deploy it on a proper domain with AWS or something of this sort, and to release it on Google Play and on the App Store.